danizen/pymarcspec/README.md

 python -m tatsu -o marcparser/parser.py marcparser/marcparser.ebnf
 ```

-Note that this builds a class MarcSpecParser, which implements the full specification from
+Note that this builds a class `MarcSpecParser`, which implements the full specification from
 [MarcSpec](https://github.com/MarcSpec/MarcSpec), the `MarcSearchParser` is a subclass
 that builds an instance of  `MarcSpec`; building this structure has some
 restrictions for what I needed when I wrote it.